9.1

 During our live demo of Global Shop Solutions, we noted that its user interface was somewhat traditional.
 Navigation sometimes required several clicks, but we liked the advanced search function.
 It allows users to locate parts and sub-components quickly.
 Last, Global Shop Solutions has granular time tracking for better overhead tracking and cost evaluation.

-Global Shop Solutions ERP Software: Main Menu (Dark)
+Global Shop ERP: Main Menu (Dark)

-Global Shop Solutions ERP Software: KPI
+Global Shop ERP: KPI

-Global Shop Solutions ERP Software: Workcenters
+Global Shop ERP: Workcenters

-Global Shop Solutions ERP Software: Supply and Demand
+Global Shop ERP: Supply and Demand

-Global Shop Solutions ERP Software: CRM
+Global Shop ERP: CRM

 What We Like